MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Library/index4.md

 * a title
 * an author
 * a status showing whether it is currently borrowed
-* the date the book was borrowed (yyyy-mm-dd format)
+* the name of the pupil who borrowed the book
+* a status showing whether it is currently reserved

+### Pupil

-The new system should allow a pupil to:
+The system should allow a pupil to:

+* search for books by title or author
-* view basic information about a book
+* view information about a book
 * view whether a book is currently available
 * borrow a book
 * return a book
-* view the days left / days late, as appropriate
-* search for books by an author
+* reserve a book if it is currently unavailable

+Before borrowing or returning a book, a pupil must enter their pupil ID.

-When a pupil borrows a book, the system should update its status so that other pupils can see that it is unavailable and record the date.
+When a pupil borrows a book, the system should:

-A book can be borrowed for 3 weeks (21 days) before it is late.
+* update the book status to unavailable
+* record the pupil's name

-When a pupil returns a book, the system should update its status so that other pupils can see that it is available.
+When a pupil returns a book, the system should:

-### Staff

-The app should allow staff to:

-* lock a locker
-* unlock a locker
-* get the information about a locker (locker number, pupil name, and locked status)
-* search for unlocked lockers
-* search for the locker number(s) of a specific pupil
-* assign a locker to a pupil
+* update the book status to available

+If a book is unavailable, the system should allow a pupil to reserve it.

 ## Analysis